A Simple Way to Understand Risk Management

 How do Risks Manifest?

-Things are created to serve a purpose.
-People design tools, systems and structures to make them functional.
-Being functional means meeting their purpose without breaking down.
-But man-made products suffer wear and tear and impact from external factors.
-Eventually, a cause of risk would activate.
-A control fail to control.
-At this stage we may not realise it yet.
-This is because sensors are not placed at every process checkpoint at micro levels.
-It is impractical to do so.
+Everything is created to serve a purpose.
+People design tools, systems, and structures to ensure functionality.
+Being functional means fulfilling their purpose without breaking down.
+However, man-made products suffer from wear and tear, as well as external influences.
+Eventually, a source of risk malfunctions.
+We may not realize it yet because sensors are not placed at certain micro levels due to impracticality.

-Soon, one part stops to function properly and the problem spreads through the system.
+Soon, one part stops functioning properly, and the problem spreads through the system.
 A person or machine detects the failure.
-What you have just detected is the manifestation of risk event.
+What you have just detected is the manifestation of a risk event.

-Through causality principles, risk events undergo chain reactions to affect other areas.
-That is why we see a problem that started with a small device on a plane eventually caused the entire plane to crash.
+Through causality principles, risk events trigger chain reactions that affect other areas.
+That is why a problem that starts with a small component in a complex system can eventually lead to a complete system failure.

 The Most Important Features in Risk Management

-For an effective risk management, you must have 5 key features in your risk model:
+For effective risk management, your model must have five key features:

-impact estimates - this helps you measure your risk management performance.
+Impact Estimates — To assess financial implications and measure your risk management performance.

 This sums up the basics of risk management.
-If you understand these base concepts, you have what it takes to be a risk manager.
+If you understand these core concepts, you have what it takes to be a risk manager.

 Here is my response to your Boeing observation: 1) Causality Map.
 You are correct.
 We could say that the causality map may not have included detailed event chains about auto trimming.
 Even if these possible events were captured, the question is if there was proper deliberation.
 2) Statistics.
 Yes.
 If causality map is incomplete, events that were not captured would not have undergone risk modelling.
 Probability models like Monte Carlo or Bayes predict failures by considering these input.
 Incomplete input renders weaker output.
 3) The impact, consequences.
 Yes, agree.
 Aircraft designers like Boeing should evaluate the consequences of air crashes on international markets and politics.
 Air travel is a subject of public interest.
 Public opinion and perception matters as much as technical or…